hdilab/library-chatbot/data/nlu.md

 ## intent:link_for_apa_exposed
 - link for the presentation entitled "APA exposed: Everything you always wanted to know about APA format but were afraid to ask"?
-- Everything you always wanted to know about APA format but were afraid to ask
 - APA exposed
 - apa exposed
-- wanted to know about APA format

 ## intent:nursing_librarians_email
 - can you give me the email of one of the nursing librarians?